joaobap94/natixis_challenge/README.md

 	* You may use an exception middleware for global purposes
 	* You should try catch inside the database context for insertion or timeout related errors (specific errors), and even log the error
  * I have added a launch profile to start both projects
+ * Regarding the startup problem, I have changed the lifetime of DI to scoped: As this is an API and the DbContext is scoped, its being used beyond its lifespan
+ * Regarding the async, it is best practice to use async in DB operations, as you are blocking the thread from doing anything else, this improves performance in a scalable sense of many users requesting at the same time